 You cannot delete an update from one bundle if it is contained in another bundle.
 If any updates in the bundle being deleted are contained in other bundles, they will not be deleted and this will be noted in the log file.

 •To re-sign all of the updates in a bundle, in the Published Third-Party Updates workspace, select the bundle and then click Re-sign.

 Be sure to perform a synchronization with WSUS after the re-sign process is complete.

 •To expire a bundle, in the Published Third-Party Updates workspace, select the bundle and then click Expire.

 You will be prompted to expire either just the bundle, or the bundle and all of the updates contained within the bundle.

-•You cannot edit a bundle using Patch for SCCM.
+•You cannot edit a bundle using Patch for MEM.